-Using tiering, the value of a discount adjusts as the customer's spending increases.
+In tiered discount, the value of a discount adjusts as the customer's spending increases.
 In the following illustration, Pottery Barn employs a multi-tiered strategy:

 An offer can be applied numerous times (separately or simultaneously) or only to a single purchase per consumer based on its scaling definition.

 This means that regardless of how many of the first items the consumer buys, they will only be eligible for 50% off the second item if they buy one or more (as long as they buy one).

 Customers who buy one x and obtain a 50% discount on y can extend that discount to five x and y transactions, but the discount will no longer be applied to purchases after the fifth.

-When defining promotion combination rules, you specify whether or not a consumer can utilize the applicable offer in conjunction with another one you're currently offering.
+When defining promotion combination rules, specify whether or not a customer can utilize the applicable offer in conjunction with another one you're currently offering.

 You must know exactly what you want to achieve before you begin creating a promotional offer.